nucleartide/Shaders-for-Game-Devs-Workbook/Readme.md

 I'll create a [GitHub release](https://github.com/nucleartide/Shaders-for-Game-Devs-Workbook/releases), which should show up in your GitHub feed.

+Alternatively, please open an issue or pull request if you have practice exercises to add!

 ---

 > Jason Tu · [YouTube](https://youtube.com/nucleartide) · [Blog](https://jasont.co/) · [Twitter](https://twitter.com/nucleartide)